 - 1. Determine which courses you would like to take at another college/university - 2.
-Speak with your Academic Advisor to make sure the course(s) will transfer back into Peirce College. - 3.
-Speak with your Student Financial Services Specialist to obtain the consortium agreement application and to make sure you will have enough aid to cover courses at both institutions. - 4.
-Return the application to Student Financial Services once all areas have been completed. - 5.
-The office of Student Financial Services will contact the host institution to verify enrollment at their college/university. - 6.
+Speak with your Academic Advisor to make sure the course(s) will transfer back into Peirce College. - Speak with the Office of Student Financial Services to obtain the consortium agreement application and to make sure you will have enough aid to cover courses at both institutions. - 4.
+Return the application to Student Financial Services once all areas have been completed. - The office of Student Financial Services will contact the host institution to verify enrollment at their college/university. - 6.
 Once your courses are completed at the host institution submit an official transcript to the Registrar's Office at Peirce College.